by Neil Bauman, Ph.D.

 Tapering like this—10% on the reducing balance—will go on forever with ever smaller quantities.
 Thus, at some point you need to simply “jump off”.
 However, don’t “jump off” too soon.
 As you get to a smaller and smaller dose, you must taper extra slow, not faster.
 (3) This has to do with the percentage of receptors in your brain that the Citalopram is occupying.
 So just go extra slow in the taper at the end before you finally “jump off”.

-If you find this protocol too slow, you can always speed things up by making the 10% reductions more often—for example, every 3 weeks or whatever interval works for you.
+If you find this protocol too slow, you can always speed things up by making the 10% reductions more often—for example, every 3 weeks or 2 weeks or even every week—whatever interval works for you.
 However, if you get any withdrawal symptoms, this is your nervous system’s way of telling you that you are tapering too fast and you need to switch to a slower taper.
 (3)

 Now for some practical considerations.
 Since Citalopram comes in 40, 20 and 10 mg tablets, how do you precisely measure a “funny” dose such as 29.16 mg?